 Objectives of the assignment

-Hariyo Ban Program, funded by USAID and implemented by WWF, has assigned SW Nepal to explore, identify and assess the impacts of current and planned future infrastructures in the CHAL area.
+Hariyo Ban Program, funded by USAID and implemented by WWF, assigned SW Nepal to explore, identify and assess the impacts of current and planned future infrastructures in the CHAL area.

 Key activities and services provided by SW Nepal

 SW Nepal carried out the following activities to meet the study’s objectives.

 - Reviewed published/unpublished IEE/EIA/SIA reports, research works, municipality profiles, journal articles, project documents and literatures available on selected key infrastructures

 - Carried out consultation with key stakeholders of federal, province and local level authorities, donors, infrastructure developers and conservationist.